salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Routes supporting PATCH MUST accept a single object having the same JSON schema as an item in the collection of the data section of a GET on that resource.
 The request URI MUST uniquely identify the resource.
 The request MAY contain an "If-Match" header.
+In version 4.0 of this document, the If-Match header MUST not affect behavior of the route.
 The request format MAY exclude properties that need not be updated.
 This includes omitting "id".

 PATCH requests SHOULD respond with error 400 "Bad Request" if the request